Why Cow in India are Considered Holy Animal?

-In comparison buffalo was domesticated in India only about 5,000 years ago.
-Thus while cow was a docile and motherly domestic animal, buffalo was yet to become widespread.
+In comparison, Buffalo has domesticated in India only about 5,000 years ago.
+Thus while the cow was a docile and motherly domestic animal, buffalo was yet to become widespread.
 It was a troublesome animal and associated with death since wild buffaloes did more harm than good.

 They spoiled cropped land, overgrazed the pastures, killed the people who tried to tame, and wreaked total havoc.
 But those which were domesticated did do good, so Buffalo was sacred yet ghastly.

-While Vedic kings restrained themselves from killing their domestic animals and pets, they were honour-bound to eat the the game they hunt.
-Hence, cow a domestic animal was not eaten while buffalo a wild forest animal was hunt and thus at times eaten.
+While Vedic kings restrained themselves from killing their domestic animals and pets, they were honor-bound to eat the game they hunt.
+Hence, a cow a domestic animal was not eaten while buffalo a wild forest animal was a hunt and thus at times eaten.